TBD54566975/web5-js/packages/api/README.md

     - `type?`: An optional event type.
 If not specified, assumes a `Records` event type.
     - `recordsFilter`: Mirrors the `RecordFilter` object in the dwn-sdk-js and has filters around records path.
 It may NOT be applied to other event types.
     - `protocolsFilter`: Mirrors the `ProtocolsFilter` object in the dwn-sdk-js and has filters around protocols path.
 It may NOT be applied to other event types.
+- **`options`** - Optional subscription configuration such as retry policies for the socket connection.
 - **`callback`** - The callback function you wish to apply on the incoming event.
 It takes in an `EventMessage` and returns a Promise.

 #### Response